JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

 1. A Policy Initiative supported by an ARM template deployment can be deployed seamlessly with a single command and mangaement of this initiative is much more straight forward that managing 10's of policies utilizing the same parameters.

-#### Creating a Policy Initiative ARM Template for Log Analytics or Event Hub
+#### Creating a Policy Initiative ARM Template for Log Analytics, Azure Storage, or Event Hub

   The below script and parameter combination provides the following: